oldorange/CIKFrontEndDemo/cikfrontdemo/README.md

-In the project directory, you can run:
+(Require Nodejs installed)In the project directory, you can run:

 ### `npm start`